-Version 6 of the Code42 app continues the improvements introduced in version 5 (called the CrashPlan app), which features a new user interface that makes backup and recovery easier than ever before.
+Version 6 and later of the Code42 app continues the improvements introduced in version 5 (called the CrashPlan app), which features a new user interface that makes backup and recovery easier than ever before.

-Administrators of cloud-only Code42 environments (without on-premises authority or storage servers) will see users automatically upgrade from version 4.x directly to version 6.
-Administrators with an on-premises authority server have the option to upgrade their users to version 6.
-This article describes what administrators need to know about moving from version 4.x to version 6 of the Code42 app.
+Administrators with an on-premises authority server have the option to upgrade their users to version 6 and later.
+This article describes what administrators need to know about moving from version 4.x to version 6 and later of the Code42 app.

-See Changes to the Code42 app in version 6 for user information about this entirely new Code42 app experience.
-(Users with version 5.x Code42 apps will notice only a few small changes when they upgrade to version 6.)
+See Changes to the Code42 app beginning in version 6 for user information about this entirely new Code42 app experience.
+(Users with version 5.x Code42 apps will notice only a few small changes when they upgrade to version 6 and later.)

-When user devices upgrade to version 6, existing backups continue automatically without interruption.
+When user devices upgrade to version 6 and later, existing backups continue automatically without interruption.
 However, users are prompted to sign in the first time their apps open.

 If your users add new devices, then backups start based on the users' organization settings.